mizztgc/infinitas-for-linux/README.md

 Q: How much is the beatmania IIDX INFINITAS Basic Course subscription?

 A: The subscription for this game is ¥1628/month.
+Thankfully enough, the payment processing system KONAMI uses allows the use of foreign credit/debit cards (your bank may require you a one-time code to confirm it).